Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 1. Once the web endpoint is created in the first virtual machine, you will access the second virtual machine and add a load balancing endpoint.
 Enter the second virtual machine dashboard, click **Endpoints** link, and click **Add Endpoint** button on the bottom bar to start the endpoint creation wizard.

-	1. In the **Add endpoint to virtual machine** page, select **Load-balance traffic on an existing endpoint** option.
-Then, select **web** endpoint from the list and click the arrow to continue.
+	1. In the **Add endpoint to virtual machine** page, select the **Load-balance traffic on an existing endpoint** option.
+Then, select the **webport** endpoint from the list and click the arrow to continue.

 		![Add load balancing endpoint wizard](Images/add-load-balancing-endpoint-wizard.png?raw=true "Add load balancing endpoint wizard")

 		_Add load balancing endpoint wizard_

 	1. In the **Specify endpoint details** page, define the same settings as the previous endpoint.
-Enter a Name (e.g. web) and a private port (e.g. 80).
+Enter a Name (e.g. webport) and a private port (e.g. 80).
 Click the arrow to create the load balancing endpoint.

 		![Load balancing endpoint details](Images/load-balancing-endpoint-details.png?raw=true "Load balancing endpoint details")